 So, how do you ensure consistency?
 Keep working at the process.
 Keep refining it.
 Implement “best practices“.
 What if keeping up isn’t good enough?
 Yes, the silver medal is nice but wouldn’t gold…or platinum…be even better?
 How do you get ahead of the pack?
 How do you differentiate yourself in a way that really matters?

-Well, what’s the difference between a company that successfully meets or exceeds most stated customer requirements — again, not a bad place to be — and companies that go beyond the known and measurable?
+What’s the difference between a company that successfully meets or exceeds most stated customer requirements — again, not a bad place to be — and companies that go beyond the known and measurable?
 The difference is marked by a willingness not to be defined — or confined — by conventional thinking.
 Innovators don’t think a subject to death: they act decisively.

 Of course, they get it wrong a lot of the time but they don’t fret about their mistakes.
 They learn from them, and they keep moving.
 Sure, “mistake-proofing” has its rewards.
 Mistake-proofed organizations are more certain, they’re more measurable, and they’re often profitable.
 Innovative companies aren’t afraid of mistakes, because they know that’s how we learn best, as companies and as individuals.